a wooden cottage with a sign saying Whitecliffs on the side surrounded by trees, in a park

 Also known as South Malvern, it was once the terminus of the Whitecliffs Branch railway from Darfield (the engine shed still stands).

-Few signs of Whitecliffs' busy past remain, but the residents of baches and those who live here and work in Christchurch, have developed a very strong sense of community.
+Few signs of Whitecliffs' busy past remain, but the residents of baches and those who live here and work around the district and beyond, have developed a very strong sense of community.

-For several years the Whitecliffs Festival was held here, and the Domain is popular with holidaymakers.
+For several years, the Whitecliffs Festival was held here, and the Domain with its campground is popular with holidaymakers.

 FishingWalks